If You Don’t Know This About GFP, FITC, And PE, You Might Publish False Flow Cytometry Data

 Shapiro, H. M. Practical Flow Cytometry.
 Hoboken, New Jersey: John Wiley & Sons.
 2003.

-If you’re serious about flow cytometry and want to be a part of our Mastery Class, click here to learn more.
+If you’re serious about flow cytometry and want to be a part of Expert Cytometry, click here to learn more.